hezus/d3_starter_rails/Donut.md

     .innerRadius(radius - 70);
 ```

-The arc creator will paths for us
+The arc creator will generate paths for us

 - Use a pie layout to calculate the angles for the data.
 The pie layout uses the arc generator to create the projection